ianptaylor/ianptaylor.github.io/gatharam.md

 ### Monument of Heroes

-A granite statue, depicting a goblin makin
+A granite bas relief, depicting a goblin, tabaxi, and air genasi on an adventure.

 ### Silvie Silverson's Silverspoon Teashop